 - Nausea, vomiting, or diarrhea

 Call your pediatrician as soon as you notice any of those problems.
 You don't want to take any chances.
-When your baby has the flu, he could be at risk for complications, such as sinus and ear infections and pneumonia -- especially if he's under 6 months old.
+When your baby has the flu, they could be at risk for complications, such as sinus and ear infections and pneumonia -- especially if they're under 6 months old.
 Quick treatment can help prevent trouble.

 What's the treatment?

 If your baby is at least 2 weeks old, your pediatrician may prescribe the antiviral drug oseltamivir (Tamiflu) to prevent or treat the flu.
-It works best when he takes it in the first day or two after he gets sick.
+It works best when they take it in the first day or two after they get sick.
+However, children who are at high risk for flu complications or are hospitalized can still benefit with antiviral treatment even if beyond the 2-day window.

 How long can I expect my baby to be sick?